aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project/index.md

 OPTION 3:

 * A sensor in something wearable detecting the movement of the feet for example or hands
-* A projector OR a screen that translates the sensor data to draw the images with my algorithm
+* A projector OR a display that translates the sensor data to draw the images with my algorithm
 * Similar project:
   {{<youtube mNd5eXS-0k8>}}